smalos/nuBuilder4-Code-Library/upload_file_subform/README.md

 Also create this column in your database table (in phpMyAdmin).
 Type: VARCHAR(100)

+The file name (without prefix) is written into this field.

 ###### 1.3.
 A text field

 Type: Input<br />